Build a foundation for advancing your career.

 This Program enables you to develop soft skills while gaining a deeper understanding of your Purpose so you can be more effective within your organization.

-Module 1 provides orientation and onboarding so all participants are prepared for a rigorous, relevant learning journey.
+The online Pre-Program Onboarding and Pre-Work module serve as a “Readiness Check” helping prospective participants and the professor to confirm that they are ready to participate in the Program.
+Module 1 provides orientation and final onboarding so all participants are prepared for a rigorous, relevant learning journey.
 Next, in Modules 2 and 3, participants learn about the components of Leader(ship) Development, Self-Development, and Teamwork, and they begin preparing to launch their Learning Team.
 In Module 4, participants are encouraged to develop a personal career management strategy that fits their values, interests, and goals while recognizing the untapped opportunities for growth and development in their current role.
 Finally, in Module 5, participants use Assigned Readings and Case Studies and a six-step learning model to develop “soft skills” (critical thinking, communication, leadership, teamwork, and ethical reasoning) while learning about the fundamentals of managing innovation in an era of disruption.

 The Thinking Behind The Program